 Like many urbanites, Pippa Ehrlich had lost her connection with the ocean.
 Meeting and diving with Craig Foster, the ‘octopus whisperer’ featured in Blue Planet II, set her on a path of reconnection and opened her eyes to things she never imagined possible.
-In Issue 01 of Oceanographic, she shared the story of her initial experiences with Foster, prior to the creation of Academy Award-winning documentary, My Octopus Teacher.

 This story begins with a tiny shark.
 I was waist deep in 15 ̊C water when I saw it – a miniature creature swimming close to the surface with a beautiful serpentine pattern running down its back.
 I had been diving along this coastline for more than five years, but I had never seen a shark as small as this one.
 I stood frozen as it swam towards me, then, without thinking, I spread my hands and submerged them in the water.
 The shark pup swam right into them.
 I was bewildered.

 Shysharks are benthic animals, generally sticking close to the ocean floor.
 What possessed such a tiny, vulnerable animal to swim up the water column into the hands of a land-dwelling giant like me?
 I shouted to get the attention of my diving companions.

 This was my first dive with Craig Foster.
 I first heard of Craig when I was much younger.
 He and his brother Damon, made waves in the documentary film world with The Great Dance, a film that gave viewers a glimpse of life and nature through the eyes of the San Bushmen.
 More recently Craig gave up his career as an award-winning filmmaker to become a naturalist – a modern-day shaman of the ocean wilderness that laps at the shores of Cape Town’s urban jungle.